afeld/computing-in-context/index.md

 ### Getting help

-- Troubleshooting and other communications between class sessions will be through [Ed Discussions][ed].
+- Troubleshooting and other communications between class sessions will be through [Ed Discussion][ed].
   - This way, other students can respond and/or benefit from the answers.
   - Don't just say "I got an error."
 Include the relevant line(s) of code and the full error, copied-and-pasted or as a [screenshot](https://www.take-a-screenshot.org/).
     - See [Academic Integrity policy](#academic-integrity) for guidance on sharing solutions.